BAMClark/swasi/README.md

 Note that this package is a work in progress; this package currently only works with baseline 2022-2023 data, and end-of-year data will likely come in a different structure that will compel adjusting this package.

 Also, while the entire data cleaning process could be run using one function, I break into a few functions to better diagnose if there are any errors.
 As a result, the functions should be run in the following order.
 This might be changed in future iterations to make this process more user-friendly.
 Though, as is, these six functions collectively produce the files currently used.
-I advise saving the output of each function to a dataframe, reusing that dataframe for each step.

 See documentation for more information about each function.

 1. create_codebook()
-2. clean_data()
+2. clean_data() --> save as dataframe and feed into next two steps.
 3. update_reference()
-4. deidentify()
+4. deidentify() --> save as dataframe and feed into next two steps.
 5. separate_consent()
 6. completion_status()